BC Place is the home venue for the Vancouver Whitecaps soccer team and BC Lions football team. The stadium also hosts concerts and other major events.

 Built for the Expo 86 world’s fair, BC Place is an impressive building with a capacity of about 54,500 people.
 Significantly renovated a decade ago, the stadium hosted the 2010 Olympics (including for the opening and closing ceremonies for the games).
 In 2015, BC Place hosted nine matches in the FIFA Women’s World Cup Soccer Tournament, including the final.

-New procedures include a 100% mobile ticketing system and completely cashless transactions.
+New procedures at the stadium since the era of COVID include a 100% mobile ticketing system and completely cashless transactions.
 If you want to buy something within the stadium you need either card or mobile payment, or to purchase what is fundamentally a BC Place gift card which is then used at their concessions.

 Because the stadium doesn’t want security searching through bags at the entrances, there is a new bag policy as well.
 The only types of bags allowed in are small purses (with a maximum size of 6.5 inches by 8.5 inches) or clear bags (up to 12 inches by 12 inches by 6 inches).
 All items that don’t fall into these categories must be held in a bag check while you’re inside the stadium.